GambitGamesLLC/unity-plugin-patch/README.md

 **ASMDEF File:**\
 MHLab.Patch
-NOTE: No ASMDEF currently exists
+NOTE: No ASMDEF currently exists due to the structure of the plugin, this may change in the future.
+Attempts to introduce an ASMDEF to the plugin breaks it, this would need to be handled by the plugin developer.

 **Scripting Define Symbol:**\
 EXT_PATCH